Save the Children, D.R. (2019 - Today)

 What we did since September 2007, was to donate a small sum to Plan International for each of Aunt Clara's Dominican Cookbook sold, as well as providing information about Plan and its work to our readers.

 By 2011 we had ourselves donated over US$1500 thanks to our amazing readers.
-With their work with families in these poor communities, Plan is helping to transform children’s health and future prospects.
+Through their work with families in these poor communities, Plan is helping to transform children’s health and future prospects.

 In the Dominican Republic, Plan works in the poorest parts of the country – the rural southwest.
 One of their areas of work is to improve the nutritional levels of babies and toddlers, a subject very close to us Aunties’ hearts, so we thought we would, in a small way, offer our support for Plan’s work in this area.